akshitsoota/LocNotes-EC2Backend/README.md

 Change character sets used throughout the database and LocNotes application to `utf8mb4`.
 A good StackOverflow Question to address this problem can be found [here](http://stackoverflow.com/questions/7814293/how-to-insert-utf-8-mb4-characteremoji-in-ios5-in-mysql).

+* Lack of SSL - A few of the server endpoints require `Basic Authentication` to authenticate the user.
+However, as the server doesn't currently doesn't support traffic over SSL, the contents of the `Basic Authentication` header are transferred unencrypted over the internet.
+This makes it easy for a man-in-the-middle to sniff off the `Authentication` header, run `base64_decode` and extract the user's username and login token.
+This theoretically gives the man-in-the-middle **full** access to the user's location logs and account.

+**Potential Fix**:

+Spawn a server which listens over port `443` instead of port `80` and have the server serve a self-signed certificate to prove its identity.